Olympus E-PM1 vs Panasonic GX1

 Beyond body and sensor, cameras can and do differ across a range of features.
 The E-PM1 and the GX1 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 However, optional viewfinders – the VF-2 for the E-PM1 and the DMW-LVF2 for the GX1 – are available as accessories.
 The table below summarizes some of the other core capabilities of the Olympus E-PM1 and Panasonic GX1 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-PM1 and the GX1 is in-body image stabilization (IBIS).
-The E-PM1 reduces the risk of handshake-induced blur with all attached lenses, while the GX1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PM1 reduces the risk of handshake-induced blur with all attached lenses, while the GX1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the E-PM1 and the GX1 write their files to SDXC cards.
 The GX1 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the E-PM1 cannot take advantage of Ultra High Speed SD cards.